-- 21 states require parental consent only, 3 of which require both parents to consent.
+- 21 states require only parental consent; 3 of these require both parents’ consent.

-- 11 states require parental notification only, 1 of which requires that both parents be notified.
+- 10 states require only parental notification; 1 of these requires that both parents be notified.

-- 7 states require judges to use specific criteria, such as a minor’s intelligence or emotional stability, when deciding whether to waive a parental involvement requirement.
+- 7 states require judges to use specific criteria, such as a minor’s intelligence or emotional stability, for deciding whether to waive parental involvement.

-- 15 states require judges to use the “clear and convincing evidence” standard that the minor is mature and the abortion is in her best interest when deciding whether to waive parental involvement requirement.
+- 15 states require judges to use the “clear and convincing evidence” standard to determine whether the minor is mature and the abortion is in their best interest when deciding whether to waive parental involvement.